exetch/bank-operations-python-widget/README.md

    ```
 2. Replace the operations.json file with your own file containing the operations data.
 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details..
+See the [LICENSE](LICENSE) file for details.